netcollab/netcollab-social-icons/README.md

 = About netcollab =
 We love wordpress and this plugin is a way to give back to wordpress community .
-To know more about our work and projects, visit: <http://www.netcollab.in>
+To know more about our work and projects, visit our website: <http://www.netcollab.in>

 = Features =